-There is a mean GPG of 0% amongst employees who work on part-time arrangements in SEAI.
-This is a result of no male employees availing of part time working arrangements.
+No male employees availing of part time working arrangements; therefore, the mean GPG amongst employees who work on part-time arrangements in SEAI, is 0%. .
 The organisation focuses on encouraging male employees to engage with flexible and part time working arrangements.

-Employees on temporary contracts
+Employees on fixed term contracts

-There is a mean GPG of -2.20% amongst employees on temporary contracts in SEAI, meaning for every ≤ 1 the mean male employee on a temporary contract earns, the mean female employee on a temporary contract earns ≤ 1.02 .
-The difference in the mean earnings amongst temporary contract staff is due to the increase in the recruitment of more females than males, including at mid- management levels in 2022 and 2023.
-All new staff recruited are classified as temporary with 5 year contracts, and the mix of male to female new recruits at mid to higher grades.
-The median GPG between male and female employees. on temporary contracts is -2.45%.
+There is a mean GPG of -0.70% amongst employees on fixed term contracts in SEAI, meaning for every $\in 1$ the mean male employee on a fixed term contract earns, the mean female employee on a fixed term contract earns $\in 1.01$.
+The median GPG between male and female employees. on fixed term contracts is 0.04%.